 - Wear cotton underwear and avoid nylon underwear, tight underwear, or tight clothing.

-- Women who are sexually active may find it helpful to discuss their concerns with their partner.
-When a woman’s partner is aware of how she feels, he or she is more likely to help explore alternatives.
+- If you’re sexually active, discuss your concerns with your partner.
+If your partner is aware of how you feel, they are more likely to help you explore alternatives.

 - Simple strategies, such as changing the position for intercourse, can relieve discomfort.
-Pain during sex can make a woman tense, and that tension can cause more pain.
+Pain during sex can make you tense, and that tension can cause more pain.
 Try exploring alternative ways to be intimate so you and your partner can maintain a pleasurable and satisfying sexual relationship.

 Find out more about: